 For certain technical purposes, it is much more convenient for us to use a different 2-category built using quantizations.
-Let be the Nakajima quiver variety attached to $\la$ and $\mu$; this is a smooth, quasi-projective variety which arises through geometric invariant theory as an open subset of the cotangent bundle of $X^\la_\mu$.
-Any point in $T^*E^\la_\mu$ can be thought of as a representation of the doubled quiver of $\Gamma$ (with the framing maps also doubled).
+Let be the Nakajima quiver variety attached to $\la$ and $\xi$; this is a smooth, quasi-projective variety which arises through geometric invariant theory as an open subset of the cotangent bundle of $X^\la_\xi$.
+See \cite{Nak94,Nak98} for a more detailed discussion of the geometry of these varieties.

+Any point in $T^*E^\la_\xi$ can be thought of as a representation of the doubled quiver of $\Gamma$ (with the framing maps also doubled).
 The subset $\mu^{-1}(0)$ can be thought of as parameterizing representations that descend to a certain quotient of the doubled path algebra called the {\bf preprojective algebra}.
-In this language $\mu^{-1}(0)^s$ is the subset where no subrepresentation killed by all shadow maps exists.
-See \cite{Nak94,Nak98} for a more detailed discussion of the geometry of these varieties.
+A particularly important result for us is a description of the stable locus in terms of representation theory: \begin{lemma}[\mbox{\cite[3.5]{Nak94}}] The subvariety $\mu^{-1}(0)^s$ is the subset whose associated preprojective representation has no non-trivial subrepresentation killed by all shadow maps. \end{lemma}